 - target.com (digital coupons) and download the shopping cartwheel apps for even more savings Save with Cartwheel for Android – Sign Up Now

 Throughout the week watch for Sale Ads so you can know what store(s) you plan to shop.
 Nothing is worse than not have a game plan.
 Weekend grocery shopping always works best and quickest for me when I know what I am going to get and where I am going.
 Generally, sales change around Wednesday or Thursday so if you know there is a particular store you want to shop watch for the sales ad either in-store or on-line before you shop to plan you shopping list.
+Speaking of on-line shopping, my friend, who is a small business owener, was recently doing some on-line shopping for the best business energy quote for her small office she recently opened.
+She decided to go through one of those price comparison websites, similar to Usave and is so glad she did.
+She saved a huge amount of money by comparing and contrasting deals.

 Head over to my Money Center for ways to save shopping online, tips to earn money from home advice to hide away money for special occassions and rainy days.
 With these tips in mind I hope that your weekend shopping trips can be a lot smoother and quicker.
 As always for my tips, deals and blog post don’t forget to subscribe.